falko17/aaoffline/README.md

 You can also pass more than one case at a time (separated by spaces) if you want to download multiple cases at once.

-By default, the case will be put into a directory with the case ID as its name.
+By default, the case will be put into a directory with the case title as its name.
 You can change this by just passing a different directory name as `-o some_directory`.
-If there are multiple cases, each case will be put into its own folder, again with the case ID as its name, all under the directory chosen with `-o` (or the current directory if none was set).
+If there are multiple cases, each case will be put into its own folder, again with the case title as its name, all under the directory chosen with `-o` (or the current directory if none was set).
 The downloaded case can then be played by opening the `index.html` file in the output directory—all case assets are put in the `assets` directory, so if you want to move this downloaded case somewhere else, you'll need to move the `assets` along with it.
+Alternatively, you can pass the `-1` flag to aaoffline, which causes the case to be compiled into a single (large) HTML file, with the assets encoded as data URLs instead of being put into separate files.
+(Warning: Browsers may not like HTML files very much that are multiple dozens of megabytes large.
+Your mileage may vary.)

 There are some additional parameters you can set, such as `--concurrent-downloads` to choose a different number of parallel downloads to use[^2], or `--player-version` to choose a specific commit of the player.
 To get an overview of available options, just run `aaoffline --help`.